 Being in close contact with someone who has a carbuncle increases your chances of developing one.
 The following factors also increase the risk of developing a carbuncle:

-A doctor can usually diagnose a carbuncle by looking at your skin.
+Your doctor can usually diagnose a carbuncle by looking at your skin.
 A pus sample may also be taken for lab analysis.

 If you keep developing carbuncles, it may be a sign of other health issues, such as diabetes.
 Your doctor may want to run urine or blood tests to check your overall health.

-- Place a clean, moist cloth on your carbuncle several times a day.
+- Place a clean, warm, moist cloth on your carbuncle several times a day.
 Leave it on for 15 minutes.
 This will help it drain faster.

 - Keep your skin clean with antibacterial soap.